Move over oatmeal, give another hot breakfast cereal a chance.

 heavy cream or milk for serving (optional)

-Toast the teff grains in a large saucepan over medium heat, stirring frequently, until the grains emit a toasty aroma, about 3-4 minutes.
+1. Toast the teff grains in a large saucepan over medium heat, stirring frequently with a wooden spoon, until the grains emit a toasty aroma, about 3-4 minutes.
+You may start to hear them pop a bit.